What Is A Roof Rat: South Shore IPM

 - Insulation

-Nests are often found in high areas, like attics, garages, or sheds.
+Nests are often found in high areas like attics, garages, or sheds.

-1. Inspection & Identification
+1. Inspection and Identification

 - Locate entry points